 When it comes to luxury travel, Scotland has it all.
 With a reputation for creating outstanding dishes with seasonal and regional ingredients, and serving up haute cuisine with inspiration from land and sea, there’s a real sense of ‘field to fork’ in Scotland’s top restaurants.
 Luxury accommodation comes in every form, from mainstream hotels with all the amenities and prestigious golf resorts to magnificent castle stays.
 And as for sightseeing and tours, we can help you create bespoke packages that combine all of your interests.
 Whether you love gastronomy, golfing, hiking or whisky, we will make your holiday truly unforgettable.

 A trip to Scotland isn’t complete without a visit to the majestic Highlands, a vast area defined by its mountain ranges, deep lochs and friendly towns.
-Tradition remains important here, and just as you see with wine producing regions, the cultural significance that comes with whisky making is what makes this destination so interesting.
+Tradition remains important here, and just as you see with wine-producing regions, the cultural significance that comes with whisky making is what makes this destination so interesting.

 Challenge yourself with Scotland’s highest peak, Ben Nevis in Fort William, and take a drive on the scenic Glencoe Pass (A82) all the way down to Loch Lomond.
 Or visit the nation’s most legendary body of water, Loch Ness, where the mysterious Loch Ness Monster dwells.
 The nearby city of Inverness makes a great base and acts as the perfect gateway to Scotland’s whisky trail.

-Not to be missed is of course the capital, Edinburgh, home to some of the most coveted restaurants and bars in Britain, and also the starting location for the whisky train tours.
+Not to be missed is the capital, Edinburgh, home to some of the most coveted restaurants and bars in Britain, and also the starting location for the whisky train tours.
 Edinburgh is also famous for the Royal Mile, a succession of streets forming the main thoroughfare of the city’s charming Old Town.

 Other exciting towns and cities to include in your Scottish tour are St. Andrews and Glasgow, both worth visiting for their sights and attractions, and excellent gastropubs.
-Then there’s the islands, a whole other world where unique history comes to life.
+Then there are the islands, a whole other world where unique history comes to life.
 Discover the whisky distilleries and romantic scenery of Islay or Jura, or go hiking on the popular Isle of Skye.

 Scotland’s climate is cool and wet, with the dry summer months being the most popular time to travel.
 The peak of summer (July and August) sees tourists flocking from all corners of the globe, so if you want to beat the crowds it’s recommended that you come before or after.
 The shoulder season of spring experiences mild weather that is wonderfully pleasant, and comfortable enough for outdoor activities such as hiking.